Skip to main content

 • “One of the biggest flaws in Caesar Punk is its lack of historical feel and atmosphere.”

-• “This lack of atmosphere and ambiance makes the city feel dead, and it destroys the will to try and create a bustling metropolis, because the noise of the city will never be there.”
+• “This lack of atmosphere and ambiance makes the city feel dead, destroying the will to create a bustling metropolis because the noise of the city is never there.”

 • music